Overview

 Extracurricular Activities

-MEA offers a number of extracurricular activities on campus.
-Many of MEA's extracurricular activities are student led, check out MEA's club page for more information.
+MEA offers several extracurricular activities on campus.
+Many of MEA's extracurricular activities are student-led.
+Check out MEA's club page for more information.

 Features